International Day of the Girl: A journey through time

 International Day of the Girl 2022

-Keep an eye out for a special message on Oct.
-11 from the Honourable Rona Ambrose, who partnered with Plan International Canada in the creation of the International Day of the Girl.
+Watch this special message from the Honourable Rona Ambrose, who partnered with Plan International Canada in the creation of the International Day of the Girl.
 As a champion for girls’ and women’s rights, she led the charge on behalf of Canada at the United Nations to establish this important day.

 International Day of the Girl 2021